cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

 .. java:type:: public abstract class VmAllocationPolicyAbstract implements VmAllocationPolicy

-   An abstract class that represents the policy used by a \ :java:ref:`Datacenter`\  to choose a \ :java:ref:`Host`\  to place or migrate or migrate a given \ :java:ref:`Vm`\ .
-It supports two-stage commit of reservation of hosts: first, we reserve the host and, once committed by the user, it is effectively allocated to he/she.
+   An abstract class that represents the policy used by a \ :java:ref:`Datacenter`\  to choose a \ :java:ref:`Host`\  to place or migrate a given \ :java:ref:`Vm`\ .
+It supports two-stage commit of reservation of hosts: first, we reserve the Host and, once committed by the customer, the VM is effectively allocated to that Host.

-   Each \ :java:ref:`Datacenter`\  has to have its own instance of a class that extends this class.
+   Each \ :java:ref:`Datacenter`\  must to have its own instance of a \ :java:ref:`VmAllocationPolicy`\ .

    :author: Rodrigo N. Calheiros, Anton Beloglazov